Taraprasad-Sarangi/Terminal-Trust/README.md

 An **offline, security-focused Multi-Factor Authentication (MFA) system** implemented as a command-line application in Python.
 This project is designed to demonstrate how real-world MFA systems work internally, without relying on any network services or external servers.

-The goal of this project is not just to "add an OTP", but to correctly implement the **entire MFA lifecycle** — from credential storage and secret protection to recovery mechanisms and brute-force defense.
+The goal of this project is to correctly implement the **entire MFA lifecycle** — from credential storage and secret protection to recovery mechanisms and brute-force defense.

 ---